John Chalmers (coach)

 John George Chalmers (August 17, 1874 – June 8, 1962) was an American football, basketball, and baseball coach.
 He served as the head football coach at Franklin & Marshall College (1902), the University of Iowa (1903–1905), Columbia College in Dubuque, Iowa, now known as Loras College, (1907–1914), and the University of Dubuque (1914–1924), compiling a career college football record of 100–47–8.
 Chalmers was also the head men's basketball coach at Iowa for one season (1904–1905), tallying a mark of 6–8, and the baseball coach at Iowa for two seasons (1904–1905) and at Columbia College from 1915 to 1921.

 Background

 Born in Downsville, New York, Chalmers was one of the most successful athletes in Lafayette College history.
 He graduated in 1902.
 In 1901, his coaching career began at Dubuque High School in Dubuque, Iowa.
 He led the Dubuque High School football team to the state title in the championship game against West Des Moines High School, winning by a score of 12–0.
 Chalmers then served as athletic director at Franklin & Marshall College for a year before being hired to replace Alden Knipe as head football coach at the University of Iowa in 1903.

 Coaching career

 Franklin & Marshall

-Chalmers was the head football coach at Franklin & Marshall College in Lancaster, Pennsylvaniafor one season in the 1902 season, compiling a record of 7–2.
+Chalmers was the head football coach at Franklin & Marshall College in Lancaster, Pennsylvania for one season in the 1902 season, compiling a record of 7–2.
 He was hired from Lafayette College to replace John C. Hedges who had resigned the previous year.